ShupingR/DynTxRegimeTutorial/README.md

 # DynTxRegimeTutorial
-Web-based tutorials for dynamic treatment regimes and the methods in DynTxRegime package
+Web-based interactive tutorials for dynamic treatment regimes and the methods in DynTxRegime package